javl/dashing/README.md

 An unbranded, home-made Dash button triggers a script that takes an image from Instagram and, using computer vision, figures out what is shown in the picture*.
 This results in a keyword which it then uses to find a matching product on Amazon, so you can have what they're having, all with the push of a button!

-* your milage may vary
+\* your milage may vary

 ## Examples ##
-Click images to visit their original page.
+Click the images to visit the original Instagram or Amazon pages.

 ### Rihanna ###